Earnestness or Death: The Tragedy of Richard Carstone in Bleak House (1852-53)

 He is of such a very easy disposition that probably he would never think it worth-while to mention how he really feels, but he feels languid about the profession.
 He has not that positive interest in it which makes it his vocation.
 (Ch.
 17 [p.
 246])

 Richard is guilty of no particular act or omission, but the adjective languid is an extremely loaded one.
-Languidity is the opposite of earnestness, and is semantically and phonetically rather close to laziness.
+Languidity is the opposite of earnestness, uncomfortably close to laziness.
 Shortly afterwards, Esther converses with Richard and she extracts from him the confession that his work is “monotonous” (Ch.
 17 [p.
 248]).
 She also tells him that his master has noted his lack of enthusiasm and Richard expresses surprise that he has been a source of disappointment.
 The upshot of it is that Richard, encouraged by Esther, gives up medicine and decides to go in for law.

 It needs to be emphasized here that it is through the intervention of Esther that Richard leaves his post.
 Until their conversation, he has no intention of doing so, believing that “[i]t’ll do as well as anything else” (ibid).
 So Esther is the direct cause of Richard’s failure in medicine.
 Esther and Jarndyce’s worries about Richard have a self-fulfilling force, and have now created the difficulties they anticipated.